 Turbo-Fog 35%

 We don’t have a lot of answers for this match-up.
 Our best bet is to target their Howling Mines and Font of Mythos with our Qasali Pridemages.
 They only have 12 Fogs in their deck at best and taking away their drawing engines kills them.
-Side in Primal Commands and use them when they tap out to end their hopes of winning almost immediately.
+Sideboard in Primal Command and use them when they tap out to end their hopes of winning almost immediately.

-In timed rounds, if you win the first game, they will have to play fast and loose (read: worse) to have enough time to win the second and third.
+In timed rounds, if we win the first game, they will have to play fast and loose (read: worse) to have enough time to win the second and third.

 Jund Aggro: 70%